 Japan gets a lot of typhoons (22 in 2017) so there will be at least one in September and October, maybe a couple more every year.
 Look at this typhoon info site for more.

 November is turning cold.
-I would suggest not riding North, the high roads there are now risky for black ice and daytime temps in the teens or less.
-Cool but pleasant heading south if you have decent riding gear like Goretex with liners.
-Around high teens or 20 in lower Kyushu.
+I would suggest not riding North.
+Cool and pleasant heading south if you have decent riding gear like Goretex with liners.

 Okinawa is so far south it’s climate is tropical like South East Asia and temperature wise is warm to hot constantly however it also rains constantly.
 With no dry month it’s a place you would need to stay flexible booking a bike last minute.